Zinc Oxide & Titanium Dioxide Sunscreen

 - UVA rays: UVA rays deeply penetrate the skin, reaching far beyond the dermis—the skin’s thickest layer.
 This type of UV radiation can cause aging and wrinkles.

 - UVB rays: UVB rays are shorter and burn the surface of your skin, only reaching the most superficial layers.
 These initially lead to sunburns and, over time, cause skin cancer.
+Learn more about how to prevent skin cancer from top dermatologists to maintain healthy skin.

 It’s essential that you use a broad-spectrum sunscreen that provides protection against both UVA radiation and UVB radiation to protect your skin from both photoaging and sun damage.
 As the chart below indicates, zinc oxide and titanium oxide are the only all-natural ingredients that fit the bill.